Chennai–Salem Express: Coach composition

-Rake Sharing
+Rake sharing

-It shares its rake with the 12163/12164 Dadar Terminus Chennai Egmore Superfast Express.
+It shares its rake with the 22157/22158 Mumbai Csmt Chennai Egmore Superfast Express.

 Demands

 There are also demands to divert and operate this train via neyveli, vadaloor, cuddalore port junction since these areas has very less train connectivity and there are no trains operated in-between chennai and neyveli areas and there are also demands to extend this train till bangalore's under construction sir m visveswaraya terminal via hosur and dharmapuri since these areas also doesn't have any train connection with its state capital chennai.